 Late in the afternoon we go out again in our 4x4 safari vehicle in search of the nocturnal creatures.
 We will probably enjoy a spectacular African sunset, a prelude to the evening's entertainment.
 On returning to Pretoriuskop Rest Camp we freshen up before our evening meal, after which we may relax around the campfire or have an early night.

 Today we set out on our final game drive, looking to increase our list of animals spotted.
-After breakfast we leave the Kruger National Park and head back to Johannesburg.
-This takes about 6 hours and on arrival our guests are dropped at their hotels, guesthouse or OR Tambo Internationa Airport, at a small extra cost, at the end of our Budget Kruger Park Safari.
+After breakfast we leave Kruger National Park in our minibus heading back to Johannesburg, via Nelspruit.

 You may choose to forego the game drives on day two or three, in favour of exploring the famous Panorama Route.
 This memorable journey takes in the highlights of the Panorama Route, including the Blyde River Canyon, Three Rondavels, God's Window and Lisbon Waterfalls.